Sekula34/webserv2.0/_notes/autoindex/notes.md

 	(<a href="second.html">Go to Second Page</a>)
 	2. store that html link in some kind of vector
 3. Create some html file in which you will iterate thorugh vector of links and put them in string for return

+## New handle of GET request

+Requested url is in client header ->urlSuffix -> getPath
+server location that you are looking for is in _server -> getLocationURIFromPath
+next Step is to get iterator for that server Location with function fetchLocation with Uri

+1. If found == true
+	_process that location
+2. else
+	Redner Server Error page 404

+### Process that location
+1. if location is redirected
+	redirect and return
+2. if method get is not allowed render server Error page 403 and return
+3. Generate Html (fetch Server Page )

+#### Generate HTML
+1. Check if requested thing after uri is file or folder
+2. If File
+	Try To render this page
+	success 200 return
+	fail 404 return
+3. If Folder
+	Try to construct index
+	If Success 200 retunr
+	fail
+		Try to see if it is autoindex
+		fail 404 return
+		if it is try to rednder
+		success 200
+		fail 500